Nuclear Energy

 Supporting the Decarbonization Journey

-At ABS we are supporting the global energy transition through extensive research and industry collaboration.
-This includes researching the potential application of advanced nuclear reactor technologies for maritime and offshore.
-Connect with our team today to discover the work we are doing on the practical application of nuclear power.
+At ABS, we are continuing to support the global energy transition through in-depth research and collaboration with industry partners.
+This includes exploring the potential of advanced nuclear reactor technologies for maritime and offshore applications.

 Nuclear Energy for Marine Propulsion